 Will AI Induce a Pandemic?

 Some Early Evidence: The release of ESM3 in late 2024 demonstrated that AI can now “simulate 500 million years of evolution” to create entirely new proteins.
-A 2025 biosecurity evaluation showed that ESM3 could reconstruct 85% of a redacted viral sequence, proving that current biosecurity guardrails are essentially useless against modern protein-language models.
+A 2025 biosecurity evaluation showed that ESM3 could reconstruct 85% of a redacted viral sequence — proving that current guardrails are no match for modern protein-language models.
+In a separate 2025 study, Microsoft researchers generated 76,000 blueprints for dangerous proteins including ricin and botulinum toxin, and found that up to 100% of the AI-crafted variants evaded detection by the DNA synthesis screening systems used by major suppliers.
+OpenAI quietly escalated its internal bioweapon risk tier to “high” in April 2025.

 The Pandemic